-BOTH THE PROTESTANT AND CATHOLIC COMMUNITIES ARE BEING swept by a passion for honesty.
+BOTH THE PROTESTANT AND CATHOLIC communities are being swept by a passion for honesty.
 They are scrutinizing centuries-old suppositions and re-examining current attitudes and goals.
-In the Protestant world, the writings of Bultmann, Bonhoeffer, Tillich, and of the Bishop of Woolwich are evidence of this quest.
+In the Protestant world, the writings of Bultmann, Bonhoeffer, Tillich, and the Bishop of Woolwich are evidence of this quest.
 Peter Berger's indictment of the Protestant religious establishment attacks the problems of relevancy from the viewpoint of a student of social ethics.
-Since Pope John first "opened the window to let in the fresh air," the work of self-examination and housecleaning in the Catholic Church has been going on at an amazing clip.
-The reader of Hans Küng's The Council, Reform and Reunion, Daniel Callahan's Honesty in the Church, and the candid book Objections to Roman Catholicism is left with a feeling of both surprise and respect for the critical and sometimes agonizing self-examination that is taking place.
+Since Pope John first "opened the window to let in the fresh air," the work of self-examination and house-cleaning in the Catholic church has also been proceeding at an amazing clip.
+The reader of Hans Kung's The Council, Reform and Reunion, Daniel Callahan's Honesty in the Church, and the candid book Objections to Roman Catholicism is left with a feeling of both surprise and respect for the critical and sometimes agonizing self-examination taking place.

-But the problem of honesty is not peculiarly Catholic or Protestant, but a problem shared by all men.
-Psychologists and psychiatrists have become increasingly concerned with the lack of authenticity and the sham that seems at times to permeate to the very core of Western man.
-"Modern man is alienated from himself, from his fellow men, and from nature."
-5 As Mormons, we not only live in a society whose pressures and criteria for success and happiness can foster dishonesty and inauthenticity, but we have, we believe, a peculiar and divine mandate to seek truth and exemplify honesty.
-For these reasons it is crucial for Mormons to meet openly the challenge of honesty.
+However, the problem of honesty is not peculiarly Catholic or Protestant, but a problem shared by all men.
+Psychologists and psychiatrists have become increasingly concerned with the lack of authenticity and the sham which seem at times to permeate the very core of Western man: "Modern man is alienated from himself, from his fellow men, and from nature."
+As Mormons, we not only live in a society whose pressures and criteria for success and happiness can foster dishonesty and inauthenticity, but we have, we believe, a peculiar and divine mandate to seek truth and exemplify honesty.
+For these reasons, it is crucial for Mormons to meet openly the challenge of honesty.
 It is the purpose of this paper to lay some groundwork for this self-examination.